runtimeverification/iele-semantics/README.md

 in the background.
 With the server running, run `make iele-test-node` to run the pure-IELE tests on the vm server, or run individual tests using `.build/vm/iele-vm-test`.

+To execute all currently passing tests, run `make test`.
+Note that the vm server should have been started for `make test` to succeed.

 ### Debugging